paul/blog.theamazingrando.com/posts/2009/i-spoke-at-mountain-west.markdown

-Title: I spoke at Mountain West!
+#I spoke at Mountain West!

 Confreaks posted my talk.
 Everyone go make fun of that huge nerd up there!